• ECTS

 Read more

--Know the tools for describing biodiversity from the gene to the biosphere (K4)
+-Know the tools for describing biodiversity from genes to the biosphere (K4)

--Know how to make an oral presentation and a scientific written report, using illustrations and a presentation adapted to the public concerned, with the help of adapted computer tools (L6)
+-Know how to give an oral presentation and write a scientific report, using illustrations and a presentation tailored to the audience, with the help of appropriate IT tools (L6)

 Read more